 When you register with us, we will request details of your past medical problems so as to avoid delay while we wait for your records to reach us.
 Hand written records can take anything up to three months to arrive at the practice.
 Even in these days of coded computerised medical records, there is as yet no way of transferring the electronic record from practice to practice.

 We will also ask you to provide identification on registering.
 It is preferable for us to see one item with your photo (e.g. passport or driving licence) and one item containing your address.

 Many new patients only register with us when they have a medical problem.
 We strongly recommend that you register when you move into the Practice area.
 This advice applies particularly to students who often forget to register with a doctor when they arrive at college.

 Other fit young professionals are rather proud of the fact that they still are registered with the family doctor where their parents live and regard it as a weakness to even consider that they might one day require an urgent appointment!
 While we would hope not turn any unregistered patient away, who requested help, it is much more sensible to plan.

 Download registration forms here

 In order to register you will need to obtain three forms from reception.
-This is the GMS1 form, the New Patient Questionnaire and the Alcohol Monitoring form.
+This is the GMS1 form, the New Patient Questionnaire, the summary care record form and the Alcohol Monitoring form.
 If you're registering a child or a baby you will also need the GMS1 form along with the correct questionnaire.
 Alternatively you can download the forms here and fill them prior to coming in to the surgery.

 When you come into the Surgery to Register, please ensure you have on you: